docarray/docarray/docs/user_guide/representing/array.md

 !!! warning
     `DocVec` cannot store non-homogenous `BaseDoc` and always needs the `DocVec[DocType]` syntax.

-The usage of non-homogenous `DocList` is really similar to a normal Python list but still offers DocArray functionality like serialization and sending over the wire (LINK).
+The usage of non-homogenous `DocList` is similar to a normal Python list but still offers DocArray functionality like serialization and sending over the wire (LINK).
 But it won't be able to extend the API of your custom schema to the Array level.

 Here is how you can instantiate a non-homogenous `DocList`:
 ```python
 from docarray import BaseDoc, DocList
 from docarray.typing import ImageUrl, AudioUrl